Astronomy Essentials

 How often does Jupiter reach opposition?

 Jupiter takes 12 earthly years to orbit the sun once.
-So, Jupiter comes to opposition roughly every 13 months.
+So, the giant planet comes to opposition roughly every 13 months.
 By the same token, that’s how long Earth takes to travel once around the sun relative to Jupiter.
-Therefore, according to our earthly calendars Jupiter’s opposition comes about a month later each year.
-Also, add to that the fact that there are 12 constellations of the zodiac.
+Therefore, according to our earthly calendars, Jupiter’s opposition comes about a month later each year.
+Add to that the fact that there are 12 constellations of the zodiac.
 And there are 12 months in a year.
-So Jupiter is actually in a new zodiacal constellation at each year’s opposition (last year, Aries; this year, Taurus).
+So Jupiter appears in front of a new zodiacal constellation at each year’s opposition (Taurus); this year, Gemini).

 2024 Jupiter opposition – December 7